Skip to main content

 Good outcome

-You leave knowing what kind of cruise to compare next, and why.
+You leave knowing what kind of cruise fits, and which lane to use next.

 Bad outcome